 The Health Centre has entered into an interest rate swap agreement that fixes the long-term interest rate associated with borrowing related to the construction of the Health Centre.
-Under this agreement, the Health Centre pays interest on the notional principal at a fixed rate and receives interest on the same notional principal at a variable rate based on Bankers' Acceptance rates.
-There is no exposure to loss on the notional principal amounts since the amounts are netted by agreement; however, as interest rates fluctuate, the exposure to interest expense rises and falls.
+Under this agreement, the Health Centre pays interest on the notional principal amount at a fixed rate and receives interest on the same notional principal amount at a variable rate based on Bankers' Acceptance rates.
+There is no exposure to loss on the notional principal amount since the amount is netted by agreement; however, as interest rates fluctuate, the exposure to interest expense rises and falls.

-Under the agreement, the Health Centre pays a fixed rate of 5.99% on the notional principal.
-As at March 31, 2024, the notional principal of this agreement is \$5,027 [2023 - \$8,576] and the notional principal is being reduced monthly in a systematic manner until the contract matures on July 1, 2025.
+Under the agreement, the Health Centre pays a fixed rate of 5.99% on the notional principal amount.
+As at March 31, 2025, the notional principal amount of this agreement was \$1,289 [2024 - \$5,027] and the notional principal is being reduced monthly in a systematic manner until the contract matures on July 1, 2025.

-As at March 31, 2024, the fair value of the remaining interest rate swap is an asset of \$1 [2023 - liability of \$60].
-The change in fair value during the year of \$61 [2023 - \$448] is recorded in the statement of remeasurement gains.
+As at March 31, 2025, the fair value of the remaining interest rate swap is a liability of \$5 [2024 - asset of \$1].
+The change in fair value during the year of (\$6) [2024 - \$61] is recorded in the statement of remeasurement gains.